Rudbeckia hirta L.

 Bloom Time: Late summer and early fall

 Rudbeckia hirta is an upright annual, sometimes biennial or perennial, with stout branching stems.
-It grows up to 39 inches (1 m) tall and up to 18 inches (45 cm) wide.
+It grows up to 3.3 feet (1 m) tall and 18 inches (45 cm) wide.
 Leaves are alternate, mostly basal, covered by coarse hair, and up to 7 inches (17.5 cm) long.
-The daisy-like, composite flowers appear in late summer and early fall.
-They are up to 4 inches (10 cm) in diameter, with yellow ray-florets circling conspicuous brown or black, dome-shaped disc-florets.
+The daisy-like composite flowers appear in late summer and early fall.
+They are up to 4 inches (10 cm) in diameter, with yellow ray florets circling conspicuous brown or black dome-shaped disc florets.

 How to Grow and Care